FAQ - Community Development

 Since 1992, Washington County has operated the HOME program.
 To date more than $33,440,000 in HOME funds have been invested in over 204 projects.

 The Office of Community Development administers four federal programs on behalf of Washington County.
 Funded by the US Department of Housing and Urban Development, the programs are: the Community Development Block Grant program (CDBG), the HOME Investment Partnerships program (HOME), and the Emergency Shelter Grant program (ESG).
 All of these programs are targeted to benefit low and moderate income persons in Washington County.

 First authorized by Congress under the Housing and Community Development Act of 1974, Community Development Block Grants ("CDBG") are federal funds awarded to cities and urban counties for housing and community development projects.
 The U.S. Department of Housing and Urban Development administers the program on a national level, but it is planned and controlled locally.

 The major objectives for the CDBG program are:

-1. meeting the needs of the low and moderate income population
+1. Meeting the needs of the low and moderate income population

-2. eliminating and preventing the creation of slums and blight
+2. Eliminating and preventing the creation of slums and blight

-3. meeting other urgent housing and community development needs
+3. Meeting other urgent housing and community development needs

-A. The funding cycle begins with one-day workshops in August of each year.
+The funding cycle begins with one-day workshops in August of each year.
 Applicants under the CDBG program must be non-profits or cities.
 Applicants under the HOME program must be non-profit housing developers, for-profit housing developers, or the County’s Housing Authority.
 The application due dates are in October.
 The definitive dates are posted in July.
 If you are interested in getting on the mailing list for notifications, call 503-846-8814.